Pbatch/CameraChess/README.md

 ## TODO

-* Merge colours in State
 * Add logic to restrict piece amounts by what is currently on the board
 * Add logic to deal with in-progress moves
-* Special logic for castling
 * Label more video data

 ## Links